 - Advice fees are the charge for the service and advice you receive from a qualified adviser or online advice tool, they will always be explained before the advice is given.

-- Fund fees is the charges you will pay for the fund manager to run the fund.
+- Fund fees are the charges you will pay for the fund manager to run the fund.
 This charge is called the Ongoing Charge Figures and vary by fund, the figure can be found in funds Key Investor Information Documents (KIID).
 They are always shown as an annual percentage figure, so that you can compare the charge to different funds.

 You may need to think about tax when investing.
 But you could benefit from tax savings, mainly through pensions (either personal or workplace) and Individual Savings Accounts.
 Your tax treatment is personal to you.
 It can be a good idea to look at the information available on the gov.uk website and speak to a professional adviser if you’re unsure.